nodejs/TSC/Moderation-Policy.md

 Note that Collaborators may Moderate non-Collaborator Posts at any time without submitting an initial request (see: [Non-Collaborator Posts](#non-collaborator-posts)).

 Use of the [report@nodejs.org](mailto:report@nodejs.org) email address -- or private email to individual TSC members -- is appropriate when the individual requesting the Moderation does not feel comfortable directly or publicly making the request.
-All emails sent to the [report@nodejs.org](mailto:report@nodejs.org) address are currently forwarded to all members of the TSC. [[ED NOTE: This has not yet been set up]]
+All emails sent to the [report@nodejs.org](mailto:report@nodejs.org) address are currently forwarded to all members of the TSC.

 When a request is sent by email to the [report@nodejs.org](mailto:report@nodejs.org) (or directly to a TSC member) a new issue detailing the request must be created in the private nodejs/moderation repository.
 The identity of the individual submitting the request should be omitted from the issue unless permission to include the identity is provided by the reporter.